vagrant-libvirt/vagrant-libvirt/README.md

 end
 ```

+Note that in order to enable USB redirection with Spice clients,
+you may need to also set `libvirt.graphics_type = "spice"`

 #### Filter for USB Redirector Devices
 You can define filter for redirected devices.
 These filters can be positiv or negative, by setting the mandatory option `allow=yes` or `allow=no`.
 All available options are listed below.
 Note the option `allow` is mandatory.